Last Updated on February 2, 2023

 If you want to make “Bat Wings” for a Halloween gathering, simply add some black food coloring to the wing sauce.
 You could put red coloring in the sauce (blood).

-I think what sets these wings apart from others is that they are brined before they are fried, so there is flavor not only in the sauce but deep in the wing itself.
+I think what sets these wings apart from others is that they are brined before they are fried, so there are flavors not only in the sauce but deep in the wing itself.
 I always use fresh whole wings, not frozen.
 The frozen wings, once they are defrosted, shrivel up and are tiny.
-Don’t throw away the wing tips, either.
+Don’t throw away the wingtips, either.
 They don’t have any meat on them, but the nooks and crannies absorb sauce to slurp, or if you don’t want to bother with them, put them in your freezer for chicken stock.

 - 1 tablespoon sea salt

 - ½ cup cold water

 - vegetable oil, for frying – olive not recommended

 - 1 stick unsalted butter

 - ½ cup Louisiana Hot Sauce, Crystal is great

 - 1 egg